 - Technique: Handwoven and Handsewn

-- Artisans & Processes: A team of 17 artisans handmade this coat at Norlha Atelier.
+- Artisans & Processes: A team of 17 artisans handmade this piece at Norlha Atelier.
 During its production, it went through 15 highly specialised processes.

 - Shipping: All orders are packed with care and shipped from our atelier on the Tibetan Plateau.